Leasing vs Purchasing Business Equipment

 - IRS Section 179 deduction.
 With most purchases the IRS allows you to write-off the entire purchase, up to a certain amount, the year the equipment is purchased.
 Keep in mind, the equipment must be used for business purposes.
 This can benefit you if you need a large write-off in a particular year to offset income and decrease tax liability.

-- Your likely stuck with equipment that is constantly depreciating in value year after year and possibly becoming obsolete.
+- You’re likely stuck with equipment that is constantly depreciating in value year after year and possibly becoming obsolete.
 It is imperative for businesses to maintain a competitive edge and also stay cutting-edge with regards to the equipment they use.
 With a purchase, you may not be as inclined to replace it quickly, as soon as a bigger and better model comes out, because you have already invested a lot into owning the equipment, not to mention having to find a buyer to purchase your old equipment from you.

 - High initial out-of-pocket costs.
 It is true, to purchase you either must come out of pocket with cash for the equipment or finance the equipment which usually also comes with a required high down payment.

-Now, the big and sometimes perceived to be “ugly” word, Leasing.
+Now, the big and sometimes perceived to be “ugly” word, leasing.
 Leasing equipment for business use may be foreign to some business owners but, in fact, according to Entrepreneur.com, the Equipment Leasing Association estimates 8 out of 10 U.S. businesses lease some if not all of their equipment.
 So why do 80% of U.S. businesses lease equipment?
 More importantly, why might you want to lease equipment?

 - Ability to acquire equipment with very little money upfront.
-Cash truly is “king” in business and every business owner learns this principal very fast.
+Cash truly is “king” in business and every business owner learns this principle very fast.
 With leasing, many times a transaction can commence with very little out of pocket, as opposed to a purchase which likely requires a sizable down payment.
 Many leases require a first and last payment upfront, as opposed to a 15%, 20%, 30%+ down payment that may be required with a purchase.

-- Tax Savings.
-These two words are the reason why tens of thousands of businesses lease business equipment each and every year; not to mention, many of them being Fortune 500 companies.
+- Tax savings.
+These two words are the reason why tens of thousands of businesses lease business equipment each and every year, many of them being Fortune 500 companies.
 If you truly are wanting to compare a finance purchase option to a lease option, you must understand the possible tax saving implications of both choices.
 With most “true” leases a business can write-off the entire lease payment over the course of the term as an expense of doing business, just like they write-off any other expense (i.e. the utility bill).
 Always consult with your tax accountant prior to signing a lease contract to fully understand the type of lease you are entering and its possible tax savings implications.

 These tax savings can be BIG.
 Here is an example: